Register a trailer or caravan

 If your garage address isn’t the same as your evidence of identity, you’ll need:

-- a document as proof that links you to the Victorian garage address such as a rates or utility bill.
+- A document as proof that links you to the Victorian garage address such as a rates or utility bill.

 - an RMB (Road side mailbox) or RSD (Road side delivery) if the home or business can’t be identified by a street or road name.